-GPX (the GPS eXchange Format) is a light-weight XML data format for the interchange of GPS data (waypoints, routes, and tracks) between applications and web services on the Internet.
+GPX (the GPS eXchange Format) is a light-weight XML data format for the interchange of GPS data (waypoints, routes, and tracks) and geospatial data (points, lines, and polygons) between GPS hardware, software applications, and web services on the Internet.

 Why use GPX?

 GPX is an open standard, and anyone is welcome to participate in its development and evolution.
-The GPX Developers Forum includes an email discussion list, an archive of past discussions, and a file depository for storing example GPX files.
-Join the GPX Developers Forum.
+The GPX Developers Mailing List includes an email discussion list, an archive of past discussions, and a file depository for storing example GPX files.

 Requirements for using GPX

 GPX is an open standard.
 Anyone may use it, and there are no fees or licensing involved.
 To keep the standard from fragmenting, we ask that you: